Azure-Samples/virtual-machines-python-manage/Hybrid/README.md

 ## Running this sample
 1. If you don't already have it, [install Python](https://www.python.org/downloads/).

-    This sample (and the SDK) is compatible with Python 2.7, 3.3, 3.4, 3.5 and 3.6.
+    This sample (and the SDK) is compatible with Python 2.7, 3.4, 3.5 and 3.6.

-2. We recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not mandatory.
+2. General recommendation for Python development is to use a Virtual Environment.
+    For more information, see https://docs.python.org/3/tutorial/venv.html

-    Install and initialize the virtual environment with:
+    Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):

     ```
-    pip install virtualenv
-    virtualenv mytestenv
+    python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
     cd mytestenv
-    source bin/activate
+    source bin/activate      # Linux shell (Bash, ZSH, etc.) only
+    ./scripts/activate       # PowerShell only
+    ./scripts/activate.bat   # Windows CMD only
     ```

 3. Clone the repository.